 If you move from a casual position to a part-time or full-time position, you will need to meet the eligibility criteria described above before you can enrol in the plan.

 What happens if you start a new job

 You will remain an active member of the plan if you:

 - Take a new position with the same employer

-- Take a job within 30 days with a new employer that also participates in the plan
+- Take a job within one month with a new employer that also participates in the plan

 - Take a job within 90 days with a new employer that also participates in the plan; however, you will need to meet the eligibility rules again to contribute to the plan